 Like any large and diverse organisation, we can have a significant impact on our local environment by monitoring and managing our energy use.
 As well as doing this at a university level, we continue to adopt policies aimed at helping our individual staff and students to conserve energy.

-Our Estates Services are improving the sustainability of the campus through implementing an Environmental Management System in accordance with their Estates Services Quality and Environmental Policy (PDF , 748kb), which has successfully achieved certification to the ISO14001 standard.
+Our Estates Services are improving the sustainability of the campus through operating an Environmental Management System in accordance with their Estates Services Quality and Environmental Policy (PDF , 748kb), which has successfully achieved certification to the ISO14001 standard.

 Carbon reduction makes good business, as well as environmental, sense in these times of rocketing fuel prices.
 Our Carbon management plan has been developed to detail the University of York’s commitment to carbon reduction and comply with HEFCE requirements.